 Here are some key questions that can empower customers or business teams:

-- What are the key questions facing the business?
+- What are the key questions facing business?

 - Who is asking these questions?